sreit/temp_converter/README.md

 It prompts the user for a starting degree and unit, as well as to which unit the user would like to convert.
 Then it will make the calculations for the conversion and display the new temperature.
+The program runs in the command line.

 This program contain several security measures: